f3lixding/obsidian_scripts/README.md

 - Where your notes will be stored.
 Each level supports multiple indices.
 - Each level should include a `index.md`.
 This is the index page for that level.
 - Children folders should mirror that structure.
 As long as a child folder has a `index.md`, it will be linked by its parent level index.
+- Also note that if you are integrating this to your existing fault, in order for a note to be recorgnized as such, it needs to have the metadata of `is_primary`

 **tags**
 - Where your tag pages will be saved.
 Each tag page is a collection of notes that contain a tag.